 COMMITMENT TO DIVERSITY, INCLUSION AND A RESPECTFUL WORKPLACE

 UConn is committed to providing equal employment opportunities to all its employees and applicants for employment.
 All applicants will receive consideration for employment without regard to race, color, ethnicity, religious creed, age, sex, marital status, national origin, ancestry, sexual orientation, genetic information, physical or mental disabilities (including learning disabilities, intellectual disabilities, past/present history of a mental disorder), prior conviction of a crime (or similar characteristic), workplace hazards to reproductive systems, gender identity or expression, or other factors which cannot lawfully be the basis for employment actions.

 Employees, students, visitors and applicants with disabilities may request reasonable accommodations to address limitations resulting from a disability.
 Accommodations are available to help applicants complete application materials and also during the interview and hiring process itself.
 The University engages in an interactive process with each person making a request for accommodations and reviews the requests on an individualized, case-by-case basis.

 UConn respects the commitment of applicants and employees who have served in the armed forces and values their skills and abilities.
 The University has dedicated efforts to actively recruit, employ and support veterans as members of the UConn community.
 The University of Connecticut is committed to the recruitment of veterans for employment and promotion throughout the University and ensures accommodation for veterans with disabilities.

-To request an accommodation or for questions related to the University’s non-discrimination policies, please contact: the Office of Diversity & Equity at 860-486-2943 or via e-mail at ODE@uconn.edu or the Office of Veteran Affairs and Military Programs at 860-486-2442 or via e-mail at email@example.com.
+To request an accommodation or for questions related to the University’s non-discrimination policies, please contact: the Department of Human Resources at 860-486-3034 or via e-mail at email@example.com or the Office of Veteran Affairs and Military Programs at 860-486-2442 or via e-mail at firstname.lastname@example.org.